intelligent-growth-solutions/tech-test-software-engineer/README.md

 Within each recipe there can be 1 or more phases.
 This is to optimise the amount of light and water a plant needs for optimal growth.

 ## Lighting Phase
-Each lighting phase contains 1 or more Operations.
+Each lighting phase contains 0 or more Operations.

+The Operations within each phase essentially mimic the rising and setting sun.

 Each Operation specifies an offset time for when it should be executed relative to the beginning of the phase.
 It also specifies the intensity.